Euphorbia obesa subsp. symmetrica (A.C.White, R.A.Dyer & B.Sloane) G.D.Rowley

 How to Grow and Care

-From spring through fall, water the plant thoroughly about once a week, until water runs from the pot's drainage holes.
-At each watering, add a liquid 10-10-10 plant food at one-quarter strength, which should be about 2 drops of the plant food in 1 quart of water.
-Stop fertilizing the plant during its winter dormant period, and allow its soil to dry out before you water it again… – See more at: How to Grow and Care for a Baseball Plant (Euphorbia obesa)
+From spring through fall, water the plant thoroughly about once a week until water runs from the pot's drainage holes.
+At each watering, add a liquid 10-10-10 plant food at one-quarter strength, which should be about two drops of the plant food in 1 quart of water.
+Stop fertilizing the plant during its winter dormant period, and allow its soil to dry out before you water it again.

 Native to South Africa (Cape Province).